5. SO3 Capsules (SOO framework)

 Note

 SO3 Capsule / S3C is the current name and acronym for the concept that older code and papers called a Mobile Entity (ME).
-The source tree now uses the S3C acronym in identifiers (S3C_desc_t, S3C_state_t, S3C_domID, MAX_S3C_DOMAINS …) and capsule in prose.
-The legacy ME spelling no longer appears in the code.
+The source tree uses the S3C acronym in identifiers (S3C_desc_t, S3C_state_t, S3C_domID, MAX_S3C_DOMAINS …) and capsule in prose.
+The legacy ME spelling does not appear in the code.

 What is in this so3 repository is the capsule (guest) side and the hypervisor support for it: